AltCampus/indiereis/client/src/components/form.md

 },
 "qset3": {
 "questions": [
-"Could you also recall how long the visa application process took (no:of days)?", "In general, COUNTRYNAME is best suited for",
+"Could you also recall how long the visa application process took?", "In general, COUNTRYNAME is best suited for",
 "What type of holiday is COUNTRYNAME ideal for?"
 ],